-Since this is one of the skorts I did keep, I can share the experience laundering it.
+Since this is one of the skorts I did keep, I can share the experience of laundering it.
 The first and second times I washed on cold and line dried and it looked great and performed well.
 The next time I washed it, it was after helping a stranger with a medical emergency while I was on vacation.
 This individual was bleeding and crying and I got both on me.
 I washed the skort on hot and put it in a very hot dryer.
-Still looks great, same size, performs the same.
+Still looks great, same size, and performs the same.
 I feel confident recommending BALEAF and this skort!

 Chico's UPF50 Neema Skort

 This is the kind of skort I was looking for.
-The fabric is like the Athleta Soho Skort – a stretchy but crepe-y performance fabric.
+The fabric is like the Athleta Soho and Brooklyn Skorts – a stretchy but crepe-y performance fabric.
 It has a stretchy waistband but also a drawstring for a secure fit.
 The skirt isn't too fitted but isn't flippy, and it hits at a nice point above my knee.
 But the best part?
 The undershorts fit great and barely budge, even through hours of sightseeing in the blistering heat with sweat running down your legs.

 The only problem with this skort is the pockets.
 The two front pockets are good; they can hold a lot without ruining the fit and will stay in place as you hike up a hill.
 But there are no zipper or velcro pockets to secure items, and if you're doing a seated activity, there's a chance your items will fall out.

-Zella Taylor Skort
+Zella Taylor Performance Skort

 I had high hopes when I put on this skort and headed out for an hour-long walk on a warm summer morning.
-I liked the fabric, I liked the length, the shorts were staying in place.
-One point off for the fact that this skort only has the two front pockets; no security pockets for keys or ID.
+I liked the fabric, I liked the length, and the shorts were staying in place.
+One point off for the fact that this skort only has two front pockets; no security pockets for keys or ID.

-Also, my phone started creeping out of the pocket as soon as I started walking so I had to bring along a belt bag to carry my essentials.
-The skort this one is most similar to is the one from Chico's, but I prefer the shorts and waistband of the Chico's skort.
+Also, my phone started creeping out of my pocket as soon as I started walking so I had to bring along a belt bag to carry my essentials.
+The skort this one is most similar to is the one from Chico's, but I prefer the shorts and waistband of Chico's skort.